 Under the platform is Chaparral’s “Extended V-Plane" hull which carries the bottom aft of the transom on either side of the drive well.
 This design gives the boat added buoyancy in the stern which contributes to her low bow rise when getting on plane.
 It also gives the boat more running surface which allows higher speeds on plane.

-Under the Platform.
 The 307 SSX has a 22-degree deadrise at the transom which will give her a more cushioned ride when in choppy conditions and makes the boat more appropriate for coastal cruising.
 Electrically-actuated Lenco trim tabs are standard equipment.

 The Chaparral 307 SSX is in a league with the finest premium boats in class on the market in our opinion.
 Her list of standard equipment is impressive, the execution of the interior fit-and-finish is world-class, and her performance speaks for itself.
 We like the single-engine option as there are boaters who simply don’t need the top-end speed that twins can crank out.
 When it comes to styling, we think the 307 SSX will look hot for a long time to come.